meghanhoyer/NICAR17_Adv_SQL/SQL_queries.md

     SELECT count(DISTINCT activity_nr)
     FROM inspection;

-OK, so activity_nr is definitely a unique value.
+So activity_nr is definitely a unique value.
 Let's make it a primary key:

     CREATE INDEX PK_inspection_activity_nr ON inspection(activity_nr)